itsjustmath/code-guide/README.md

 ## Utilities

-Agent Ace's utility classes are **low-level structural and positional traits**.
+Utility classes are **low-level structural and positional traits**.
 Utilities can be applied directly to any element; multiple utilities can be used together; and utilities can be used alongside component classes.

 Utilities exist because **certain CSS properties and patterns are used frequently**.
 For example: floats, containing floats, vertical alignment, text truncation.
 Relying on utilities can help to reduce repetition and provide consistent implementations.
 They also act as a philosophical alternative to functional (i.e. non-polyfill) mixins.